 Follow your Heart to Healthy Habits

 Several health conditions, your lifestyle, age and family history can increase your risk for heart disease, which is the leading cause of death in the United States.
 Heart disease occurs when fatty deposits build up in your arteries.
 When this happens, your arteries can narrow over time, reducing blood flow to the heart.
-To keep your heart healthy and function as well as it should, it needs a supply of oxygen-rich blood.
+To keep your heart healthy so it functions as well as it should, it needs a supply of oxygen-rich blood.
 Follow these tips to manage your heart health and reduce your risk for heart disease.

 - Maintain a healthy lifestyle.
 Smoking is one of the major risk factors for heart disease.
 If you smoke, create a plan to quit by contacting a smoking coach at 1-800-QUIT-NOW (1-800-784-8669).